 Why customers use third-party food delivery services

 A key to creating a more effective and targeted marketing strategy is to understand the primary motivation behind your customers ordering food delivery in the first place.
-According to a survey by the National Restaurant Association, more than 60% of Millennials want restaurants to use technology to make ordering takeout and delivery more convenient.
+According to a survey by the National Restaurant Association in the U.S., more than 60% of Millennials in the U.S. want restaurants to use technology to make ordering takeout and delivery more convenient.
 In the era of COVID-19, food delivery has evolved into a powerful way to support local businesses, while remaining safe through contactless options.
-Early in 2020, 40% of consumers reported their usage of delivery services has increased as a result of the pandemic, as people rushed to help their favorite neighborhood spots.

 How to create an effective marketing strategy based on consumer profile